abirahmed56/yarn-monorepo/README.md

   Getting Started

   1. Clone the repository `git clone https://github.com.abirahmed56/yarn-monorepo.git`
   2. Install Yarn if you don't have it already: `npm install -g yarn`
   3. Install dependencies: `yarn install`

 Project Structure

+ The structure of this monorepo project is:

    monorepo/
      apps/